OpentrustAIhub/OpentrustAi/AIEnergyAndresearchChaoter5.md

-Chapter: Ethical Dilemmas in AI Research and Energy Consumption
+Chapter5: Ethical Dilemmas in AI Research and Energy Consumption

 Introduction